-- · cash flow from operations; - distribution of cash flows from joint ventures; - · cash and cash equivalent balances; - contributions of proceeds from issuances of Boston Properties, Inc.'s equity securities and/or proceeds from issuances of additional preferred or common units;

-- our Unsecured Line of Credit or other short-term bridge facilities; - construction loans; - long-term secured and unsecured indebtedness (including unsecured exchangeable indebtedness); and - sales of real estate.
+- cash flow from operations; - distribution of cash flows from joint ventures; - cash and cash equivalent balances; - issuances of our equity securities and/or additional preferred or common units of partnership interest in our Operating Partnership; - our Operating Partnership's Unsecured Line of Credit or other short-term bridge facilities; - long-term secured and unsecured indebtedness (including unsecured exchangeable indebtedness); and

 We draw on multiple financing sources to fund our long-term capital needs.
-Our Unsecured Line of Credit is utilized primarily as a bridge facility to fund acquisition opportunities, refinance outstanding indebtedness and meet short-term development and working capital needs.
-Although we generally seek to fund our development projects with construction loans, which may be guaranteed by us, the financing for each particular project ultimately depends on several factors, including, among others, the project's size and duration, the extent of pre-leasing and our available cash and our access to cost effective capital at the given time.
+Our Operating Partnership's Unsecured Line of Credit is utilized primarily as a bridge facility to fund acquisition opportunities, refinance outstanding indebtedness and meet short-term development and working capital needs.
+Although we generally seek to fund our development projects with construction loans, which may be guaranteed by our Operating Partnership, the financing for each particular project ultimately depends on several factors, including, among others, the project's size and duration, the extent of pre-leasing and our available cash and access to cost effective capital at the given time.